davekilian/davekilian.github.com/_posts/2012-09-14-multiplayer-i.markdown

 draft: true
 ---

+## TODO

+We're currently working on a WebGL port of the nullZERO prototype from CS195-U. Could make sense to revamp the series to use the js port as the example code.

+---

 Ever wanted to write a multiplayer video game?

 Writing a multiplayer game that works well over a LAN isn't too hard.
 Packets